martinthomson/tmi/draft-thomson-tmi.md

 dependency.
 The incentives and motives of intermediaries can be important to consider when choosing to use an intermediary.

-For instance, the information necessary for an intermediary to performs its function can often be used (or abused) for other purposes.
+For instance, the information an intermediary needs to perform its function might be used (or abused) for other purposes.
 Even the simple function of forwarding necessarily involves information about who was communicating, when, and the size of messages.
-This can reveal more than is obvious {{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}.
+This can reveal more than is trivially apparent
+{{?CLINIC=DOI.10.1007/978-3-319-08506-7_8}}.

 As uses of networks become more diverse, the extent that incentives for intermediaries and network users align reduce.
 In particular, acceptance of